 The Solution – IPromise:

 But is there a better way?
 Enter IPromise, a solution that challenges this status quo.
 With IPromise, the paradigm shifts.
 Instead of suppliers extending credit and assuming payment risk, the money is collected upfront, held by IPromise in a BNZ Trust Account, placing the payment responsibility squarely on the customer requesting the service.
-This simple yet revolutionary concept not only alleviates the financial strain on suppliers but also fosters a more equitable and transparent transactional landscape.
-This is fair also in that the payment isn’t released until the supplier’s customer is satisfied that the job or agreed stage of the job is completed.
-It’s that simple!

 Imagine a world where contractors and suppliers no longer have to juggle their cash flow to accommodate delayed payments or take a hit on their thin margins by arranging invoicing finance or factoring.
 A world where the risk is distributed fairly among all parties involved.
 That’s the promise of IPromise – a solution that not only addresses the symptoms but tackles the root cause of this systemic issue.